 Consider other interest

 If your initial offer has been rejected, ask your estate agent why.
 Get as much information as you can.
 Don’t just increase your bid if you’re effectively bidding against yourself.
 Only ever offer more than the asking price if you know someone else has offered the asking price, or if you are really desperate to get this property.

 Don’t submit a second offer immediately

 If there isn’t anyone else expressing an interest in the property, don’t be afraid to take your time when responding with a second offer.
 Playing hard to get can work in your favour.
 If the seller is keen to sell quickly (albeit at a higher price), you have time on your side.

 Having time on your side could work as an advantage.
 You can remain interested without actually changing your bid.
 It’s a way of negotiating without actually negotiating.
 At this stage, it’s about who sweats first.

 Remember, there are more properties out there, so be ready to walk away if the seller isn’t open to negotiation.
 It’s never a good idea to spend more on a property than it’s worth.

-Do your research
+Do your property research